How to use framing to shape your messaging strategy

 Donald Trump has been using these words famously to frame the investigation by Special Counsel Robert Mueller into Russian interference in the 2016 United States elections and related matters.

-He could have used many terms to describe the official investigation from his own government into his activities, but he chose this frame because it is so striking and accusatory.
+He could have used many terms to describe his own government’s official investigation into his activities, but he chose this frame because it is so striking and accusatory.
 Calling the official investigation a witch hunt is an extreme, pre-emptive frame intended to cast doubt on the validity of the process.
 The frame is influencing the attitudes of millions of Americans: The New York Times reported on 7 June that ‘three-quarters of Republicans embrace his claim that the investigation is a politically motivated “witch hunt.”’

 [Coincidentally, a week after writing this article, I came across a major article in The Guardian newspaper by linguistics experts George Lakoff and Gil Duran (“Trump has turned words into weapons.
 And he’s winning the linguistic war“), published on 13 June 2018.
-They offer important advice about avoiding the trap of repeating Trump’s words when criticizing those words – because it only makes people remember them and believe them more.]
+The authors offer important advice about avoiding the trap of repeating Trump’s words when criticizing those words – because it only makes people remember the words more – and believe them more.]

 Developing the right frame